radish-es/casebook-property/content/casebook/shelter/reserve-housing.md

 short: Reserve Housing
 class: concept
 description: A look at Napoleon and Snyder's study of housing on reserve and the role of Indigenous legal orders
-tags:
-  - transfer
-  - indigenous-law
+doctrines:
-  - reserve-lands
+  - reserve-housing
-published: false
+published: true
+bookHidden: true
 ---